Do I need a subscription to use Folktells?

 Why do you charge for your app?

-Folktells isn’t free.
-It isn’t free because we do not sell ads in our app, nor do we sell your data to anyone.
+We do not sell ads in our app, nor do we sell your data to anyone.
 Many free apps support themselves in one or both of these ways – advertising and the sharing/sale of data collected from their users.
-We want to make Folktells the best way for you and your family & friends to share your lives with the seniors you love.
+We want to make Folktells the best way for you and your family & friends to share your lives with the seniors you love, while still protecting your data.
 To do that, we need to charge a small amount for the app so that we can devote our resources to improving and adding great features.
 On Apple devices, Folktells is part of Family Sharing

 .
 On Android devices, Folktells is supports Family Library